lonestriker/sign-pdf/README.md

 2. Open broswer and load file directly from filesystem `file:///path/to/.../web/index.html`
 3. Alternatively, if running on a remote linux server, run a Python web server with `cd sign-pdf; python -m http.server` and open http://localhost:8000/ from your desktop.
 4. Upload your PDF document
-5. Draw your signature or upload a signature image
+5. Upload your signature as an image file
 6. Position the signature on the PDF
 7. Download the signed document